Be a Guest Blogger with BTP

 - We will attribute the blog article to you as a BTP guest blogger.
 Please let us have your name and designation (e.g. Counsellor in Private Practice in London) as you would like it to appear with the blog article.
 However, ownership of the blog and its contents will remain with BTP.

 - We will not be able to add links to external websites, but we would encourage you to link to the blog article from your own website if you wish.
 This should be of considerable benefit to you in marketing yourself to your clients, as you will be able to demonstrate your ‘expertise’ via the blog post.

 - Google takes a dim view of repeated material, so we ask that you do not reuse the blog material on any other website or publication.
 If you wish to reuse the material you will need to rewrite at least 75% of it, and give credit to the original source (ie, BTP website).

 Please feel free to get in touch with any questions, with burning ideas for a blogpost, or to find out what articles we’re actively looking for at present.
-Our email is email@example.com
+If your idea is agreed we will ask you to send in a brief outline (pitch) of your intended piece which would be a short paragraph outlining the ideas you intended to cover and approximate word length.
+Then, it’s all systems go!
+Our email is firstname.lastname@example.org